Blockchain and Biometrics: Survey, GDPR Analysis, and Future Directions: Conclusions

 \section{Conclusions}

-Blockchain has revolutionized IT systems such that many researchers compare its advent with the appearance of the internet.
-The growing popularity of blockchain technology has already spread to different research areas even beyond computer science and thus inspired many investigations to study the pros and cons of incorporating blockchain.
-In this survey, we investigated the advantages and shortcomings of the mutual integration of blockchain and biometric recognition systems.
-The goal of this survey is to clear the path for this research line to further develop and to clarify some of the legal requirements while considering the technical status and advancements of this technology.
-Whereas this research path is still embryonic, 36 recent technical research papers have been reviewed, and some potentials and concerns are clarified from both technical and legal perspectives.
-This combination can be favorable for biometrics as it provides a platform for PKI, distributed identity management, federated learning, and multimodal biometrics.
-On the other hand, we found that it contains risks for real-time applications or when used as a storage space for sensitive information such as biometric data.
-Nevertheless, with further advances in blockchain technology, some of these conditions may change.
+This survey examined the integration of blockchain and biometric recognition systems, highlighting both their potentials and limitations.
+From a technical standpoint, blockchain offers a robust foundation for enhancing the integrity, auditability, and interoperability of biometric systems.
+Its decentralized nature enables trust without reliance on a central authority, and recent frameworks demonstrate its capacity to support secure identity management and transparent verification.
+While real-time biometric applications and on-chain storage of sensitive data remain challenging, notable progress has been achieved through off-chain storage with on-chain proofs, supported by distributed file systems such as IPFS and permissioned frameworks like Hyperledger.
+Moreover, the emergence of high-throughput blockchain networks holds great promise for overcoming latency and scalability constraints, paving the way for more responsive and efficient biometric systems.
 From a legal point of view, one shall take into account the sensitive nature of biometric data and the specific emerging risks out of this combination, such as accountability.
-Another important suggestion for researchers when experimenting with biometric data and blockchain is to keep both raw biometric data (images) and templates off-chain.
+It is important when experimenting with biometric data and blockchain, researchers keep both raw biometric data (images) and templates off- chain.
 Moreover, the purpose of the processing should be clarified for each granular processing operation, and the risks should be assessed in order to apply additional safeguards for a future-proof data protection design.
 Better precision of the purpose of the processing can also help understand whether the exemptions to the right to be forgotten (Article 17 GDPR) apply to that processing.
-Finally, considering the current literature and the insights of the authors, we provided some recommendations and future directions for combining blockchain and biometrics, such as achieving a harmonized language between legal and technical research.
+Finally, based on the reviewed literature and our analysis, we highlight several recommendations and research directions for future studies, including the development of GDPR-compliant on-chain designs, the exploration of high-throughput blockchain platforms for near real-time verification, and the investigation of blockchain as a decentralized infrastructure for biometric-based PKI.